danielschleindlsperger/syncify-legacy/README.md

 # start containers and apps
 npm start

-# deploy apps and set alias to domain
+# deploy apps and set alias to domain (does not alias when one of the deployments fails)
-npm run deploy
+npm run deploy && npm run alias

 # set now.sh path aliases (should already be set and never be needed)
 npm run path-alias